Posted by https://www.creative-culinary.com/strawberry-cream-puff-choux-cake/

 - Continue to add as many eggs as the pate can absorb, but still hold its shape.
 (Imagine piping it.
 Will it hold that shape?)

 - Draw two circles using a springform pan on two pieces of parchment for a total of 4 circles.
 Use a dab of choux paste to hold down the parchment and divide the pate into 4 equal quantities.
+(I ended up only doing three circles because I was also going to make the separate small cream puffs for decoration.
+Truth is there was enough dough for both!)

 - Spread the paste into three circles about 1/2” thick on three circles and use a pastry bag and large round tip to pipe the pastry into one circle (for top).